BrainsoupFactory/moment-neural-network/publications/Zhu2024neco/description.md

 ## Citation

-Arxiv version (Will update once the paper online):

 ```
 @article{zhu2025neco,
     author = {Zhu, Zhichao and Qi, Yang and Lu, Wenlian and Wang, Zhigang and Cao, Lu and Feng, Jianfeng},